Task Management for ADHD: Systems Built for How Your Brain Works

 A practical dual setup: use a digital app for capture (voice memos, quick-add widgets) and automated reminders, then transfer your top three daily tasks to a physical Kanban board or sticky note each morning.
 This 5-minute transfer ritual doubles as your daily review.
 If you’re looking for the right task management apps, prioritize ones with quick-capture widgets and reminder automation.

-Setting up popular apps for ADHD task management
+How do you set up popular apps for ADHD task management?

 Todoist: Create a custom filter called “Do Now” that shows only today’s top 3 tasks sorted by priority.
 Set the filter as your default view so you never open the app to a full task list.
 Enable the quick-add widget on your phone home screen for zero-friction capture, and set location-based reminders for errands so you don’t rely on memory.